saltyrtc/saltyrtc-meta/Task-WebRTC.md

   channel's nonce/header.
 * Overflow number and sequence number SHALL NOT be validated to ensure unordered and unreliable wrapped data channels can function properly.
+  However, a client SHOULD check that two consecutive incoming messages of the same data channel do not have the exact same overflow and sequence number.
 * A client MUST check that the data channel id field matches the data channel's id the message has been received on.